 - Understand SAP HANA with SAP Basis Insight

 SAP Basis support administrators are responsible for keeping all your SAP environments stable, secure, and meeting the needs of users.
 An SAP Basis administrator needs to check system logs daily, and differentiate between minor glitches and serious problems.

 For example, SAP uses locks to temporarily restrict access to business objects while they’re being changed.
 When a lock fails to release, the SAP Basis admin can just manually release it.
 However, if this keeps happening, it can indicate a more serious problem in app configuration, job scheduling, sizing, or some other area.
 The SAP Basis administrator needs to find and fix the root cause before the problem leads to performance degradation.

-What is an SAP Basis Administrator: Responsibilities
+SAP Basis Administrator Responsibilities

 In addition to monitoring, analyzing and troubleshooting SAP Basis, the admin has a wide range of duties:

 - Architecting the Environment: SAP Basis admins identify resources (such as personnel, hardware and/or software) that are needed for successful installations and upgrades, as well as to keep up with future use patterns.

 - Implementing Best Practices: Business and Basis tasks intersect in complex ways that can affect the way your organization runs.
 Basis staff streamline these tasks to promote efficiency and ease of use.